Shaaali/identity-apps/docs/guides/fragments/manage-app/oidc-settings/id-token.md

 #### Encryption Method
 The encryption method enables a symmetric encryption algorithm for encrypting ID tokens.
 The value you select corresponds to the JWE key length that is used by the encryption method.

-Asgardeo uses the generated CEK value and the symmetric encryption algorithm specified here to encrypt the ID token.
+Asgardeo uses a generated CEK value and the symmetric encryption algorithm specified here to encrypt the ID token.
 The selected encryption method is mentioned as the "enc" in the id token header.

 #### ID Token expiry time
 Provides the validity period of ID token in seconds.
 The default value is 3600 seconds.